sammy11111/kafka-iot/README.md

 # Kafka IoT Pipeline

-A containerized, microservice-based pipeline for real-time sensor ingestion, processing, and visualization using Kafka, FastAPI, MongoDB, and Grafana.
+A containerized microservice-based pipeline for real-time sensor ingestion, processing, and storage using Kafka, FastAPI, and MongoDB.
+Built for modular development, data validation, and scalable architecture.

 ---

-## Developer Onboarding
+## 🚀 Developer Onboarding

 ### One-Step Setup